-\end{lemma} \begin{proof} The statement of the Lemma follows immediately from the identity
+\end{lemma} \begin{proof} The statement of the lemma follows immediately from the identity

-obtained in the same way as \eqref{NNDDRel} with the argument $\imath s$ instead of $s$.
-Recall, that $\wp_{i,j}(\imath s)$ are even functions, and so real-valued; $\wp_{i,j,k}(\imath s)$ are odd functions, and have purely imaginary values.
-All terms in the fundamental cubic relations \eqref{WP3IndSqRel} remain real-valued after the substitution $s \mapsto \imath s$, as well as the identities which define the Kummer variety of $\mathcal{V}$.
-The proof of Lemma~\ref{P:EtaEta} works for Lemma~\ref{P:EtaEtaIm}. \end{proof}
+obtained in the same way as \eqref{NNDDRel}, but with the argument $\imath s$ instead of $s$.
+Recall that $\wp_{i,j}(\imath s)$ are even functions, and thus real-valued; $\wp_{i,j,k}(\imath s)$ are odd functions and are purely imaginary.
+All terms in the fundamental cubic relations \eqref{WP3IndSqRel} remain real-valued after the substitution $s \mapsto \imath s$, as do the identities defining the Kummer variety of $\mathcal{V}$.
+The proof of Lemma~\ref{P:EtaEta} applies to Lemma~\ref{P:EtaEtaIm}. \end{proof}